Russia's Medvedev tries to appease protesters

 The moves were intended to address calls for change by tens of thousands of protesters who have taken to the streets since a December 4 election which they say was rigged, but Medvedev and Putin have ignored their main demand - to rerun the poll.

-A Kremlin aide said the proposals would be sent to parliament in the next few days.
-They signalled that Russia's leaders now realise that the mood has changed in the country and something has to be done to satisfy the protesters.
+An aide said the proposals would be sent to parliament in the next few days.

-But the opposition dismissed the moves as more empty words by a man who had failed to carry out his promises since he was ushered into the presidency by Putin in 2008 because the constitution barred his mentor from a third successive term.
+But the opposition dismissed them as more empty words by a man who had failed to carry out his promises since he was ushered into the presidency by Putin in 2008 because the constitution barred his mentor from a third successive term.

 "The main demand at Bolotnaya was to scrap the election results and call for new elections to be conducted according to new rules.
 Instead, he is trying to preserve the illegitimate Duma.
 This will not be accepted by society and will not be accepted by those on Sakharov Avenue."